kubernetes/enhancements/keps/sig-node/4112-passdown-resources-to-cri/README.md

 ```

 ### kubelet

+Kubelet code is refactored/modified so that all container resources are known
+before sandbox creation.
+This mainly consists of preparing all mounts (of all
+containers) early.

 Kubelet will be be extended to pass down the unmodified resource requests and
 limits to the container runtime in all related CRI requests, i.e.